gut-space/svarog-ctl/README.md

 ## Status

-The software was just stared, it doesn't work yet.
+The software is in early development.
+It's not functional yet.